Understanding Diverticulosis and Diverticulitis

 For severe symptoms.
 You may need to be admitted to the hospital.
 There, you can be given IV antibiotics and fluids.
-Once symptoms are under control, the above treatments may be tried.
-If these don’t control your condition, your doctor may discuss the option of having surgery with you.
+You will also be put on a low-fiber or liquid diet.
+Although not common, surgery is needed in some people with severe symptoms.

 Keys to colon health